-- The instrument is 30 days past due. - The account is included in the watch-list reporting process.
-The watch-list process is considered fundamental in identifying early signs of deterioration on existing accounts. - The account is managed by the Regional Special Loan Unit (RSLU).
+1) The instrument is 30 days past due.

+- 2) The account is watch-listed and managed by the Regional Special Loan Unit (RSLU).
 The RSLU portfolio today remains a mix of accounts which are in default and accounts with minimal or no delinquency.
-The latter remains within the purview of the specialized management team due to circumstances other than delinquency which marks the account as having a higher risk component.
+The latter remains within the purview of the specialized management team due to circumstances other than delinquency which marks the account as having a higher risk component. - 3) Retail loans receiving business as usual deferrals granted by our collections team.